SELECT A TOPIC FROM THE LIST BELOW:

-All homeowners of the neighborhood are obligated to follow the restrictions of the ARB covenants of which we read and understand prior to the purchase of our homes.
+All homeowners of the neighborhood are obligated to follow the restrictions of the covenants of which we read and understand prior to the purchase of our homes.
 The association has legally (and not by choice) been put in place to enforce the covenants, which help maintain and raise our property values.

-Each resident not in compliance with ARB covenants will receive a letter from the management company describing the violation(s).
+Each resident not in compliance with any of the covenants will receive a letter from the management company describing the violation(s).
 The homeowner has 30 days to respond to the notice.
 If a satisfactory response is not made, the homeowner will receive another letter via certified mail.
 At this time, they will have 15 days to respond.
 If there is still no satisfactory response, the homeowners will be required to appear before the fining committee and state their case.

 If the committee levies the fine, the homeowner will owe the fine immediately.
 Fines may be imposed up to $100 per day with a maximum of $1,000 per violation.
 Meetings are held on the fourth Monday of each month at a neighborhood location to be disclosed.
 Homeowners may bring an attorney with them when they appear before the committee.

 The purpose of this procedure is not to aggravate our fellow neighbors, but to maintain the beautiful neighborhood we all love.
-So please don't make our management company, board members or the Covenants Compliance Committee go through any extra work or money trying to enforce the rules we all agreed to prior to purchasing our homes.
+So please don’t make our management company, board members or the Fining Committee go through any extra work or money trying to enforce the rules we all agreed to prior to purchasing our homes.
 For every violation that goes un-remedied, it costs all of us homeowners money with legal bills and management fees.
-We all know that sometimes housework can get away from us, but let's not allow it to cost all of us unneeded time and money.
+We all know that sometimes housework can get away from us, but let’s not allow it to cost all of us unneeded time and money.
 Make the requested repairs when you receive a letter from the management company.

 Let’s keep our neighborhood happy and beautiful.